alpaka-group/llama/documentation/pages/user/mappings.rst

 Basically a test functor for testing, how much the number of tree operations has an influence on the run time.

-LeaveOnlyRT
+LeafOnlyRT
 ^^^^^^^^^^^
-:cpp:`llama::mapping::tree::functor::LeaveOnlyRT` moves all run time parts of the tree to the leaves, basically creates a struct of array as seen above.
+:cpp:`llama::mapping::tree::functor::LeafOnlyRT` moves all run time parts of the tree to the leaves, basically creates a struct of array as seen above.
 However unlike :cpp:`llama::mapping::SoA` a combination with other mapping would be possible.